cheatfreak47/apsa2b-linker-handler/README.md

 Listen here.

 I'm lazy and don't wanna open SA2 Mod Loader every time.
-I wanna click a button and it just goes.
+I wanna click a button and it all just does it for me.

 So I made this.
-All the code is pretty well commented and clear about how it works, feel free to explore it if you're apprehensive about using it.
+All the code is pretty well commented and clear about how it works, but do note it's obviously not official or officially supported or anything.
+Don't go bothering anyone but me in the issues section about it.

-**This is not officially supported or anything like that, I just share the things I write in case someone else may find it useful or something.
-Use if you wanna but don't go asking anyone for help or bothering anyone if you can't get it to work.
-The only place you should ask for help is in the issues section on this github page.
-Got it?**

 # Usage:
  - Install [Sonic Adventure 2 from Steam](https://store.steampowered.com/app/213610/Sonic_Adventure_2/)